No, history doesn’t repeat itself

 Revisiting a previous post, teachers need to pre-teach, teach and re-teach the foundational skills of research before assigning tasks beyond the present skill of a student.
 Imagine a world in which deceptive political ads weren’t profitable and you’ve imagined an outcome of using the teaching of history to produce a society of informed consumers of information.
 Though we’re a long way from that ideal world, there’s no good reason we shouldn’t try.
 But first, we need for there to be a better understanding of history’s value.
 A good starting point is to reject the myth that history repeats itself.

-3 thoughts on “No, history doesn’t repeat itself”
+3 responses to “No, history doesn’t repeat itself”

 david mark, it’s a good thing we’re not on the same planet. there would be strife… :0)